skylight-hq/skylight.digital/_blog_posts/software_badness_quantified.md

 Although we can all think of exceptions that prove the rule, shorter code is better code in general.

 But how is the software architect or executive to make use of this?
-It is all very well for programmers to talk about regular expressions, lambda-lifting, and higher-order programming, and I wish more did.
+It's all very well for programmers to talk about regular expressions, lambda-lifting, and higher-order programming, and I wish more did.
 But many of us are stuck in the dreary dull world of enterprise software where oceans of fluffy code suffocate the user, like a child falling into a vat of cotton candy.
 Working with enterprise software sometimes feels like beating a cloud.

 What is really needed is a model of technical debt that would allow software engineers to speak with a precision and certitude similar to accountants and structural engineers.
 A structural engineer can, with enough study, tell you what load a bridge should bear.
 An accountant, with enough study, can tell you with some certainty the soundness of a firm by examining the books.
 Software engineers can't, at present, tell you the soundness of a codebase.